IISERM/qcqi-workshop/schedule.md

 **Talk 1** - Beyond kets, bras and Hamiltonians, and towards quantum information

 1. Introduction to quantum states, channels, and measurements
 2. Quantum state discrimination, and Holevo's theorem

 **Talk 2** - Entanglement, correlations and resources

 1. What is entanglement?
 2. Quantum teleportation, resource nature of entanglement

-# Session 4 - Afternoon, 19th February
+# Session 4 - [19th February, 3 PM - 5 PM LH3]

 **Speakers: All**